Parascotia fuliginaria

-Parascotia fuliginaria, the waved black, is a species of moth of the family Erebidae.
+Parascotia fuliginaria, the waved black moth, is a species of moth of the family Erebidae.
 It is found in Europe as far east as the Ural Mountains, in Armenia and Asia Minor, and is an introduced species in North America.

+This species is associated with damp woodlands, especially those with high densities of fungus or dead wood.
+Larvae eat fungi, lichens, and decaying wood.
+Adult P. fuliginaria fly through summer and are active at night.
+The moth is scarce in some parts of its range, but in Britain it remains nationally secure.
+Publication of a chromosome-level assemblage of its genome gives a general insight into the genomics and genetics of the waved black moth.

 Technical description and variation

-P.fuliginaria L.Forewing blackish fuscous; lines yellowish ochreous, edged with black; the outer dentate, the subterminal waved; a black mark at end of cell; hindwing like forewing; — the ab. flava Horm., from the Bukowina, has in the male quite pale ochreous wings, with two blackish fasciae in middle of wing and almost obsolete terminal spots; the female is pale yellowish brown, with darker dusting, especially in the basal and terminal areas; — ab. carbonaria Esp. is wholly black.
+P. fuliginaria L. forewing blackish fuscous; lines yellowish ochreous, edged with black; the outer dentate, the subterminal waved; a black mark at end of cell; hindwing like forewing; — the ab. flava Horm., from the Bukowina, has in the male quite pale ochreous wings, with two blackish fasciae in middle of wing and almost obsolete terminal spots; the female is pale yellowish brown, with darker dusting, especially in the basal and terminal areas; — ab. carbonaria Esp. is wholly black.
 Larva black; dorsal stripe white, swollen in places, with a black line in middle; several fine, interrupted, wavy, whitish lateral lines; tubercles large, with long hairs, those on the sides and the hind pair on each dorsal segment orange; head black, with yellow lines.
 The wingspan is 18–28 mm.
-The length of the forewings is 11–14 mm.
+The length of the forewing is 11–14 mm.

+Life cycle

+Egg

+Due to the moth's feeding preferences of fungi, lichens, and decaying wood, P. fuliginaria eggs are laid on dead wood, as close to larval food sources as possible.

+Larvae

+P. fuliginaria feed in the fall and winter and overwinter as larvae.
+Known fungal hosts include: Fomitopsis betulina, Trametes versicolor, Botryobasidium spp., Piptoporus betulinus, Daldinia concentrica, Phaeolus schweinitzii, Cylindrobasidium laeve, Tapinella pauoides, Cladonia fimbriata, Stereum hirsutum, and various bracket fungi.
+They also feed on lichens and slime molds.

+The larval stage of this moth is black with a white dorsal stripe, faint white lateral lines, orange tubercles, and a black head with a yellow mark.